Minneapolis' Longfellow neighborhood almost food desert after destruction caused by riots

-With Cub, Target and two Aldi stores destroyed by rioting on East Lake Street in Minneapolis, the area serving Longfellow and about eight other neighborhoods has nearly become a food desert.
+With Cub, Target, two Aldi stores and many small markets damaged by rioting over the last week, Longfellow and about eight other neighborhoods have nearly become a food desert.

-“I consider the loss of these businesses devastating,” said Melanie Majors, executive director of Longfellow Community Council.
-“Besides just the food, there’s a lack of retail for diapers, formula, hoesehold goods, even clothing.”
+"I consider the loss of these businesses devastating," said Melanie Majors, executive director of Longfellow Community Council.
+"Besides just the food, there's a lack of retail for diapers, formula, household goods, even clothing."

-Many residents of the area shop lower-priced stores such as Aldi or dollar stores but two dollar stores — including Family Dollar on Lake — were caught up in the looting and violence in the last week.
+Many residents of the area shop lower-priced stores such as Aldi or dollar stores.
+Two of those dollar stores — including Family Dollar on Lake — were destroyed in the looting and violence in the last week that arose after George Floyd was killed in Minneapolis police custody.

 One Aldi store on East Franklin Avenue in Minneapolis reopened Monday after power was restored to it.
 The frozen foods section, though, had been cleared out due to the outage that started late last week but shelves were being restocked Monday.

-Shashana Craft of Maple Grove purchased groceries Monday for Headway Emotional Health, an indigenous support group in Minneapolis.
+Shashana Craft of Maple Grove purchased groceries there Monday for Headway Emotional Health, an indigenous support group with multiple locations.

 "I've never seen the shelves this empty," she said.
 "If people can't get to their grocery store, they should check with churches or support groups offering free food and groceries."